The OpenGTS Project Follow us on

 Here are some of the questions that need to be answered to best fit the GPS tracking/telematic hardware to the applicaton:

-• What are the power requirements for the device? (ie. self-powered vs. vehicle-powered)
+• What are the application power requirements for the device?
+Does it need to be self-powered (ie. for tracking untethered trailers, etc.), or is a power-source available?

 • Does the application require the ability to query the location of the device, or send commands to the device?